-In the last decade, the average annual increase in full-time enrolments in the Independent sector, at 1.7 per cent, has consistently exceeded the average growth at Catholic systemic (1.0 per cent) and government (1.4 per cent) schools.
-The rate of growth in the Independent sector has been progressively slowing, although in recent years has increased again from a low 1.3 per cent increase between 2015 and 2016.
+In the last decade, the average annual increase in full-time enrolments in the Independent sector, at 1.9 per cent, has consistently exceeded the average growth at Catholic systemic (1.0 per cent) and government (1.3 per cent) schools.

-This growth in full-time enrolments has occurred in all states and territories, with the strongest rates of growth in Victoria (2.1 per cent), New South Wales (2.0 per cent) and Queensland (1.9 per cent).
+This growth in full-time enrolments has occurred in all states and territories, with the strongest rates of growth in New South Wales (2.2 per cent), Queensland (2.2 per cent) and Victoria (2.2 per cent).

 Source: Department of Education, Skills and Employment Non Government School Census